The Mary Rose

 HERITAGE HIGHLIGHTS: One of history's great mysteries is why Henry VIII's favourite ship sank.

 The Mary Rose was one of the first ships built by Henry VIII after he came to the throne in 1509.
-Henry thougt it a priority to expand the royal navy, which at that time consisted of only five full-time ships.
+Henry made it a priority to expand the royal navy, which at that time consisted of only five full-time ships.
+Before Henry's time, it was common practice to simply load guns onto merchant vessels in time of war.

-The sinking of the Mary Rose has been the subject of great debate since she sank on 19 July, 1545.
+What happened next is a subject of debate.
 The French claimed that they sank the ship with a naval bombardment.
-The English, in contrast, blamed poor seamanship, or poor stability of the vessel after its latest refit.
+The English, by contrast, blamed poor seamanship, or poor stability of the vessel after its latest refit.
 Whatever the reason, about 500 men drowned when the Mary Rose suddenly keeled over and sank during the engagement with the French.
+Only 34 sailors survived.

 A huge archaeological and engineering project result in a large section of the hull being raised in 1982, and the ship was towed to a special conservation building in Portsmouth for preservation and display to the public.